TDG-Platform/docs/ENVI_ISODATAClassification.md

 ### Runtime

-The following table lists all applicable runtime outputs.
-(This section will be completed the Algorithm Curation team) For details on the methods of testing the runtimes of the task visit the following link:(INSERT link to GBDX U page here)
+The following table lists all applicable runtime outputs for the QuickStart Script.
+(This section will be completed the Algorithm Curation team)
+For details on the methods of testing the runtimes of the task visit the following link:(INSERT link to GBDX U page here)

   Sensor Name  |  Total Pixels  |  Total Area (k2)  |  Time(secs)  |  Time/Area k2